Obituary: Peggy A. Thiboutot

 Peggy was preceded by her parents; and brothers Paul, Richard, Henry, Lawrence “Jim”, sisters Paulette, Rose, Linda, Margaret K and Betty Jean.

-She is survived by her sister, Helen, her brothers Bobby and Ralph; husband, Octave; son, Darren Sr., daughter, Julie; grandson, Darren Jr., Brandon, Caleb and Jared.
+She is survived by her sister, Helen, her brothers Bobby and Ralph; husband Octave; son, Darren Sr., daughter, Julie; grandson Darren Jr., Brandon, Caleb and Jared; daughter-in-law Deborah; and grandson Marlon.

 An infectious smile, warm glow and soft spoken.
 When you think of two words to best describe a saint, those words would be Peggy Thiboutot.